arryaaas/Google-Cloud-Skill-Boost/README.md

 - [GSP344](/challenge-labs/GSP344.md) Serverless Firebase Development
 - [GSP345](/challenge-labs/GSP345.md) Automating Infrastructure on Google Cloud with Terraform
 - [GSP787](/challenge-labs/GSP787.md) Insights from Data with BigQuery (soon...)

+Notes: <br>
+If the lab is labeled **deprecated**, it means the lab has been updated and this solution will not work, but you can still use it to study.